 On January 6, 2021 a group of domestic terrorists, encouraged by the outgoing President of the United States, attacked the U.S. Capitol Building.
 Capitol security offering so little resistance to white rioters attempting to enter a government building made for a striking contrast to a year of police attacking Black Lives Matter demonstrations, 93% of which involved no violence at all.
 The white supremacy that motivated the attackers soon became clear as well.
 Although most of the people and groups Pharos has documented work primarily online, the attack on the Capitol saw violent terrorists in the seat of our nation’s government displaying familiar Classical symbols.
 This post will attempt to collect examples of these.
 Many of these have already been noted and discussed in a wide-ranging essay by Spencer Alexander McDaniel on many of the symbols seen at the Capital attack (not just Classical ones).
 If you are aware of any examples not included here please send them to firstname.lastname@example.org or contact us on Twitter.

-One of the rioters wore a replica of an ancient Greek helmet, likely intended to invoke Spartan warriors that many white supremacists — thanks largely to the representation of Sparta in the 2006 film 300 — believe saved the white race from destruction by delaying the advance of Persian forces at the Battle of Thermopylae.
-Such references to Sparta at the attack on the Capitol attempt to paint the 2021 attack as honorable resistance against a totalitarian force.
-(Thanks to Spencer MacDaniel for calling attention to this image).
+Several of the rioters wore replicas of an ancient Greek helmet, likely intended to invoke Spartan warriors that many white supremacists — thanks largely to the representation of Sparta in the 2006 film 300 — believe saved the white race from destruction by delaying the advance of Persian forces at the Battle of Thermopylae.
+Such references to Sparta at the attack on the Capitol attempt to paint the 2021 attack as honorable resistance against a totalitarian force (Thanks to Spencer Alexander McDaniel and Stephen DeCasien for these images).

 The Washington Post’s livestream of the attack showed one terrorist flying a flag displaying the ancient Greek maxim Molon Labe behind a Gadsden Flag (“Don’t Tread on Me”) that is increasingly regarded as a symbol of white nationalism.
 “Molon Labe,” often translated “Come and take [them],” is supposedly the response that the Spartan general Leonidas gave to Persian envoys promising that they would spare Sparta if it would surrender its weapons (it is unlikely the historical Leonidas ever said these words).
 It is a favorite expression of those who believe there should be no restrictions on gun ownership in America, as well as of anti-Government groups (some of which Pharos has documented previously) frequently associated with domestic terrorism.
+The man flying this flag indicated on Facebook that he attended the rally with a Tennessee Assistant District Attorney General who later attempted to remove evidence of his attendance.
 (Thanks to Liv Yarrow for the image).

 The flag described above gave the ancient quote in Greek, but the expression appeared in English on another flag, this one a Confederate flag with a silhouette of a rifle and the words “Come and Take It” (far right in the image above).
 This flag — along with the nooses the rioters hung and carried with them into the Capitol — makes explicit the racism of those who invoke this quote in connection with political activities.